Mach1Studios/BoseWearable-Android-Examples/README.md

 # Bose Wearable SDK for Android

-Please be sure your prototype hardware is running the latest firmware.
+Please be sure your Bose product is running the latest firmware.
 [This document provides instructions on how to update the firmware.](https://developer.bose.com/guides/bose-ar/updating-bose-ar-device-firmware)

 ## Installation